William Strang, 1st Baron Strang

-William Strang, 1st Baron Strang GCB GCMG MBE (2 January 1893 – 27 May 1978) was a British diplomat who served as a leading adviser to the British Government from the 1930s to the 1950s and as Permanent Under-Secretary at the Foreign Office from 1949 to 1953.
+William Strang, 1st Baron Strang GCB GCMG MBE (2 January 1893–27 May 1978) was a British diplomat who served as a leading adviser to the British Government from the 1930s to the 1950s and as Permanent Under-Secretary at the Foreign Office from 1949 to 1953.

+During his Foreign Office career, he was involved in the Munich Agreement, the Moscow Conference (1939), the European Advisory Commission, the North Atlantic Treaty, and the post-war occupation of Germany.

 Early life and education

 Strang was the eldest son of James Strang, a farmer, and his wife Margaret Steven, daughter of William Steven.
 He was educated at Palmer's School, University College, London and at the Sorbonne.

 Military and diplomatic career

 Strang was commissioned into the Worcestershire Regiment in 1915 and served in the First World War.
-He ended the war as a Captain.
+He ended the war as a captain.

 In 1919, he joined the Diplomatic Service and served at the British embassy in Belgrade from 1919 to 1922, at the Foreign Office from 1922 to 1930 and at the embassy in Moscow from 1930 to 1933.
 During his time in Moscow he played an important role in the Metro-Vickers engineers trial, in which six British engineers were accused of spying.
 He returned to the Foreign Office in 1933, and held office as head of the League of Nations section until 1937 and of the Central Department from 1937 to 1939.

 During the 1930s he was an adviser to the government at the major international meetings, and met Mussolini, Hitler and Stalin.
 He was a tacit opponent of appeasement, but always stayed loyal to the government.
 From 1939 to 1943 he was assistant under-secretary of state for Europe.
-During the late-1930s, Strang was a member of the Anglo-German Fellowship, which was pro-Nazi.
+During the late-1930s, Strang was a member of the Anglo-German Fellowship, which was sympathetic to Nazi Germany.

+In May 1939, Strang was sent to Moscow for the talks for a "peace front" of the Soviet Union, France and Britain intended to deter Germany from invading Poland.
+Strang stated that the new Soviet foreign commissar, Vyacheslav Molotov was an effective, if charmless and crude negotiator who lived up to his surname (Molotov means hammer in Russian)..
+Strang later wrote of his talks with Molotov: "The history of the negotiations is the story of how the British government were driven step by step under stress of Soviet argument, under pressure from Parliament and the press and public opinion polls, under advice from the Ambassador in Moscow, and under persuasion from the French, to move towards the Soviet position.
+One by one they yielded points to the Russians.
+In the end they gave the Russians the main part of what they asked for.
+Everything in the essential structure of the draft agreement represented a concession to the Russians".